Towards Domain-agnostic Depth Completion

 Besides, as outliers are unavoidable in many applications, we also simulate depth noise for both methods by sampling $0\% - 10\%$ points from the sparse depth and multiplying the original depth with a random factor from $0.1-2$.
 Fig.~\ref{Fig: Robustness cmp.} (b) and (d) show that their performance also degrades more significantly with the increase in outliers than our method.

-Furthermore, we test their robustness to different sparse depth patterns and cross-domains generalization (Tab.~\ref{Tab: Robustness cmp. }.
+Furthermore, we test their robustness to different sparse depth patterns and cross-domains generalization (Table~\ref{Tab: Robustness cmp. }.
 For both methods, we input two kinds of sparse depth, \ie uniform sparse depth (Uniform) and sparse depth based on points that are detected by the FAST~\cite{rosten2006machine} feature detector (Features).
 It shows that CSPN, which was trained on the uniform sparse depth, is sensitive to the point distribution (performance degrades a lot from `Uniform' to `Features'), while Senushkin~\etal~\cite{senushkin2020decoder} fails on both sparsity patterns.
 Besides, we can observe that CSPN is sensitive to the dataset domains.
-It performs much better on the training dataset (NYU) than other 2 datasets.
-Results are summarized in Tab.~\ref{Tab: Robustness cmp. }.
-By contrast, our method is more robust to cross domains and different sparsity patterns.
+It performs much better on the training dataset (NYU) than the other two datasets.
+Results are summarized in Table~\ref{Tab: Robustness cmp. }.
+By contrast, our method is more robust to cross-domains and different sparsity patterns.